Why is Saigon called "the pearl of the Far East"?

-Notre-Dame Cathedral, emblem of Saigon, built for 3 years (1877-1880), a miniature of the Notre-Dame de Paris Cathedral
+Notre-Dame Cathedral, the emblem of Saigon, built over 3 years (1877-1880), a miniature of the Notre-Dame de Paris Cathedral in Paris.

-The Central Post Office, whose metal framework was designed by Gustave Eiffel, is another architectural symbol of Saigon, built from 1886 to 1891
+The Central Post Office, whose metal framework was designed by Gustave Eiffel, is another architectural symbol of Saigon, built between the years 1886 and 1891.

 >> Vietnam tour 2023-2024: Where to go?
 Which itinerary?
 What to do?
 How many days?